martineausimon/nvim-lilypond-suite/README.md

    <a href="https://github.com/martineausimon/nvim-lilypond-suite/wiki/1.-Installation">Installation</a> • <a href="https://github.com/martineausimon/nvim-lilypond-suite/wiki/2.-Configuration">Configuration</a> • <a href="https://github.com/martineausimon/nvim-lilypond-suite/wiki/3.-Usage">Usage</a> • <a href="https://github.com/martineausimon/nvim-lilypond-suite/wiki/4.-Tips-and-tricks">Tips & tricks</a>
 </p>

+---

+#### IMPORTANT CHANGES (3rd of Jan 2023)

+There have been a lot of changes in the syntax file, which will certainly require you to adjust your configuration again, sorry for the inconvenience.
+Please read [Highlight groups](https://github.com/martineausimon/nvim-lilypond-suite/wiki/2.-Configuration#highlight-groups) !

+My goal was to clarify the different types of highlighting, and to easily allow them to be configured.

+Main news:

+* Better support for chord notation
+* Highlighting for fingerings (`-` and `\`)
+* Only one color now for all types of variables

+TODO:

+* Better support for chords with syntax like `<c e g>`

 ## FEATURES

 * **Fast syntax file for LilyPond**